Application management (legacy)

 Keys

-Keys protect sensitive information that Identity Cloud needs to both send and receive.
+Keys protect sensitive information that Advanced Identity Cloud needs to both send and receive.
 You can store keys in ESV secrets, then use them in OAuth 2.0 authentication flows by mapping the ESVs to secret labels.